Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Second, the resulting demodulated waveform will be the effective amplitude of the carrier at any moment in time.
 In other words, if it is multiplied by the carrier waveform using a true signed multiply, the result will be the original modulated signal.

 This would typically be used for "envelope extraction", such as to obtain the envelope of speech or music for later application to a completely different "carrier" waveform or random noise.
 (You'd save the demodulated waveform as a file, then load it as a Play Wave in one stream, and use that stream to modulate another stream containing the other waveform or noise.)

 (You might imagine that Envelope mode would do this, but although it shows the envelope nicely it is not recommended here.
 It has separate positive and negative values that make it inappropriate as a modulator.)

 However, if you apply Demodulate to a conventional AM waveform, such as a carrier sine wave modulated by a lower-frequency sine wave, the demodulated waveform will not swing about zero like the original modulating sine.

-If the modulation depth exceeds 100%, the demodulated waveform will "bounce back" from the zero line where the original modulating waveform goes negative and changes the sign of the carrier.
+Note that if the modulation depth exceeds 100% (in Peak mode), the demodulated waveform will "bounce back" from the zero line where the original modulating waveform goes negative and changes the sign of the carrier.

 As with all Decimate modes, you will probably want to run with Trigger off whenever the effective sample rate is below about 500 Hz.
 This will give a scrolling waveform like a chart recorder or data logger, so the trace remains "live" without long waits for trigger events.